-Here is a look at what you need to know about the Boston Marathon terror attack.
+Here is a look at the Boston Marathon terror attack.
 On April 15, 2013, double bombings near the finish line of the Boston Marathon killed three people and injured at least 264.

 According to Richard DesLauriers, the special agent in charge of the FBI’s Boston office, the bombs contained BB-like pellets and nails.

-One of the bombs was contained in a pressure cooker, hidden inside a black backpack, according to the FBI.
+The bombs were contained in pressure cookers, hidden inside backpacks, according to the FBI.

 Krystle Campbell, 29, of Medford, Massachusetts.